 Corded electric staple guns are usually lighter in weight and less expensive.
 They typically provide more power, which remains consistent because it’s plugged into the wall.
 The downside to corded electric staple guns is that it limits your range from the outlet.
 You’ll need to worry about how long the cord is and will often need extension cords to provide a longer reach.
 It can come disconnected from the gun while you’re using it, and it can make it difficult to maneuver the gun into place properly.
 The cord adds drag and can add significant weight to the tool.

 Battery Powered Staple Guns

-Because you often must hold the staple gun at an exact position for a length of time, the weight of the tool can become an important part of what makes it good or bad.
+Because you often must hold the staple gun at an exact position for a long time, the tool’s weight can become an important part of what makes it good or bad.
 If you struggle with heavy tools, you might find a corded model a better choice, though most of the models on our list are fairly lightweight, and we pointed out the few that weren’t.

 Many electric staple guns on our list also have the capability of using brad nails.
-If you don’t know, brad nails are for putting up paneling and molding, and the ability to use them is a nice feature to have because you never know if you’ll need it.
+If you don’t know, brad nails are for putting up paneling and molding, and the ability to use them is a nice feature because you never know if you’ll need them.
 However, we wouldn’t recommend using this as a reason to choose one brand over another.